neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 (game-theory)=
 ### Game theory

 There are many cases in which the fitness associated with a particular behavior depends on what other *conspecifics*[^conspecifics-def] are doing.
-Thus, what is evolutionarily favored will depend on the distribution of phenotypic variation in the population (and therefore on the likelihood of certain phenotypes interacting, each with different fitness consequences).
-Game theory is like optimality theory in many ways, but it takes into account ***selective pressure from conspecifics*** and ***the proportion in which other phenotypes exist***.
+Thus, what is evolutionarily favored will depend on the distribution of phenotypic variation in the population (and therefore on the likelihood of certain phenotypes interacting, each with different fitness consequences). **Game theory** is like optimality theory in many ways, but it takes into account ***selective pressure from conspecific phenotypes*** and ***the proportion in which other phenotypes exist***.

 [^conspecifics-def]: *Conspecifics* are individuals of the same species.
 In understanding the evolution of behavior, we consider phenotypic variation *within* a species, not between species.

----
-> ⏳ 15

 Let's work through the logic of a game theory modeling approach by role-playing a common example from conflict resolution behavior.
 In the basic form of this model, there are two possible behavioral phenotypes: *fighter* and *pacifist*.